RSS3-Network/OpenAgent/README.md

 It leverages the power of RSS3 Network to retrieve knowledge and feed into designated Experts.

+### LLM Compatibility

-Theoretically, it is compatible with any LLMs with function calling capability.
+Theoretically, OpenAgent is compatible with any LLMs with function calling capability.
+We encourage you to test with your chosen LLMs and contribute to the compatibility lists below.
+Here we provide a list of LLMs tested to be sufficiently intelligent for the purpose:

+#### Open Source LLMs

+- codellama:13b
+- deepseek-coder:33b
+- llama:8b
+- llava:13b
+- phi:3.8b
+- solar:10.7b

+#### Proprietary LLMs

+- gpt-3.5
+- gpt-4
+- gemini-1.5-pro
+- gatedemini-1.5-flash

 See [backend/README.md](backend/README.md) for more information on development and deployment.